-- How have the indicators for adverse impacts on sustainability factors been taken into account?
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. -- How have the indicators for adverse impacts on sustainability factors been taken into account?

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?

-The EU Taxonomy sets out a "do not significant har" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.